Gardenhouse

 Adding static files

-Not everything can be configured through the portage profile or the Gardenhouse config, for further flexibility Gardenhouse allows adding custom files to the rootfs through the overlay/ directory.
+Not everything can be configured through the portage profile or the Florist config, for further flexibility Florist allows adding custom files to the rootfs through the gardenhouse/extras/ directory.

 First, create the directory for our profile: